grantwilk/ce2812_stm32_serial_console/README.md

-# ce2812_stm32_serial_console_interface
+# STM32 Serial Console Interface

 A serial console interface and UART driver for the STM32 microcontroller lineup.

+**Learn more about this project [here](https://grantwilk.com/portfolio/stm32-serial-interface/).**